VamsiKrishnaBoggavarapu/front_end_roadmap/ReactJS.md

   <AnotherChild />
 </>
 ```
+### Profiler
-- Profiler: It will measure the rendering performance of applications.
-Better to avoid this in production, It will impact some performance.
+__It will measure the rendering performance of applications.
+Better to avoid this in production, It will impact some performance.__
 ```javascript
 <Profiler id="App" onRender={onRender}>
   <App />